 It has been operated by the present owners since 1981 as a rather spacious b&b.

-More personal than a motel; too grand for a bed and breakfast; faster than a speeding bullet; and too homely for an hotel; it is just too hard to put into a category.
+More personal than a motel; too grand for a bed and breakfast; faster than a speeding bullet; and too homely for an hotel or motel; it is just too hard to put into a category.

 You will not find another Midland.